The Importance of IVR Phone System and On Hold Voice Over

 1. Reduce abandoned calls by confirming callers are being attended to

-Studies have shown that on-hold messaging is favored by the majority of customers.
+Studies have shown that on hold messaging is favored by the majority of customers.
 When they call you, customers are first and foremost seeking assistance.
-80 percent of callers have said they appreciate hearing relevant information about a company while waiting, rather than getting redirected to a radio station or sedated with sleepy music.
-On-hold messaging can provide your customer with helpful information and add unforeseen value to their call.
+80 percent of callers have said they appreciate hearing relevant information about a company while waiting, rather than getting redirected to a radio station or sedated with sleepy music, and according to a Telemarketing Magazine Survey, one in five people have made a purchase or decision based on information they heard while on hold.
+On hold messaging can provide your customer with helpful information and add unforeseen value to their call.

 3. The tone of your phone voice over system has the potential to de-escalate potential conflict